projectcaluma/emeis/README.md

 You can now access the api at [http://localhost:8000/api/v1/](http://localhost:8000/api/v1/).

-Read more about extending and configuring Emeis in [docs/extending_emeis.md].
+Read more about extending and configuring Emeis here: [Extending Emeis](docs/extending_emeis.md).

 ## Contributing